Tomczykowski/gradient-ascent/README.md

 # Gradient ascent
-Study project Minimization of the objective function and comparison of the results for the fastest gradient descent method and Newton's method.
+Study project Minimization of the objective function and comparison of the results for the fastest gradient descent method.